-The next lake crossing to the south is 7.5 miles away at Lake Buena Vista where CR-535 and Apopka-Vineland Road intersect.
+The next lake crossing to the south is 7.5 miles away at Lake Buena Vista where Winter Garden Vineland Road (CR-535) and Apopka-Vineland Road intersect.
 The next lake crossing to the north is at Gotha, 2 miles north.

 This has made Windermere a busy little place for traffic, but the town has handled it beautifully with roundabouts and other traffic calming techniques.

 They don't mind handing out speeding tickets, either.

 An interesting little place to see while you are in town is the Windermere School.

 It is on the National Register of Historic Places.
 It is located at 113 West Seventh Avenue.
 Just park your car and walk right up to it.